Wentworth Woodhouse

 The indicator above will show ‘open’ when the public have any kind of access to any part of this property.
 That could be the park, a shop, or a special event, and may not reflect regular admission times to the main attraction.
 Always consult the website of the house or garden you intend to visit before travelling to check that the attraction you are interested in is open.

-Wentworth Woodhouse offers a variety of attractions and events for visitors throughout the year.
+Wentworth Woodhouse offers a variety of attractions and events for visitors.
 Below is a detailed summary of the opening times and conditions for each attraction and event:

-All proceeds from tickets and events contribute to the restoration of Wentworth Woodhouse.
+All proceeds from admissions and events support the restoration of Wentworth Woodhouse.

 Historic Houses members enjoy free House & Gardens tickets at Wentworth Woodhouse, available on the door or for pre-order via our website.
 Tours are not included in this offer.